Skip Navigation

 Weather

-North Korea has a land climate, meaning cold but usually dry winters and hot summers.
-In summer most of the rain falls and it's often rather humid.
+North Korea has a continental climate with four distinct seasons.
+Winters are cold and can bring heavy snowfall.
+Summers are hot and humid as there is a rainy season in the summers beginning usually from the beginning of July and tapering off during the initial weeks of August.
 Temperatures can reach 35 °C for days on end and in winter temperatures can plummet way below zero.
 Therefore, autumn but especially spring (when it's usually dry), are the most pleasant times to visit North Korea.

 Getting There